Our physical & emotional bodies let us know what sparks sexual arousal within us

 That said, each love language has its own “needs” that, if not perceived, can cause misunderstandings or resentment in a relationship.
 Identifying with your partner's love language can also make a huge impact on knowing what brings each other pleasure when it comes to sex and intimacy.

 Discovering your love language:

 Start by taking this quiz to identify your most spoken love language.
-The 5 languages include words of affirmation, quality time, receiving gifts, acts of service and physical touch.
+The five languages include words of affirmation, quality time, receiving gifts, acts of service, and physical touch.
 We, of course, have a combination of all of these and some of these may resonate with us at different times in our life.
-However, once you determine your dominant love language think about it in terms of what acts your partner may do that could be translated to what may spark intimacy.
-This study is truly fascinating and once you have discovered you and your partner’s dominant love languages, it’s amazing how much it helps you understand one another more.
+However, once you determine your dominant love language, think about it in terms of what acts your partner may do that could be translated to what may spark intimacy.
+This study is truly fascinating and once you have discovered your and your partner’s dominant love languages, it’s amazing how much it helps you understand each other better.